Wangari Maathai the Tree Lady of Africa

 Born in a small town in the under-privileged Nyeri district of Kenya, Maathai had to think ahead from the very start.
 Maathai worked very hard in school and remained on top of her class.
 Because of her brilliance and dedication, Maathai received a scholarship to study at Mount St. Scholastica college in Kansas, United States where she took Biology as one of her major subjects.
 Maathai's brilliant academic record became the driving force in her quest to pursue higher education.
 She went on to pursue a Master's degree in biology at the University of Pittsburg.

-Dr. Wangari Maathai started the famouse "Green Belt Movement" in 1977 with the aim of helping save the environment and also helping poor women in local communities make ends meet.
-Dr. Maathai's green belt movement has grown to become one of the most successful environmental protection campaigns of all time.
+Dr. Wangari Maathai started the famous "Green Belt Movement" in 1977 with the aim of helping save the environment and also helping poor women in local communities make ends meet.
+Dr. Maathai's Green Belt Movement has grown to become one of the most successful environmental protection campaigns of all time.

 Dr. Wangari Maathai passed away on 25th, September, 2011 in Nairobi Kenya after a long battle with cancer.
-Although Dr. Maathai has passed away, her memories still live on in the hearts and minds of almost all Africans and several people around the world and her dream of a greener environment continues to grow stronger and stronger even in death.
+Although Dr. Maathai is gone, her memories still live on in the hearts and minds of all tree lovers, in the hearts and minds of all Africans and in the hearts and minds of several people around the world and her dream of a greener planet continues to grow stronger and stronger even in death.